-It’s not surprising that your kid is so attached to their bottle.
+It’s not surprising that your toddler is so attached to their baby bottle.
 After all, it makes the hunger go away.
 And if they’re drinking it at night, not only is the nourishment soothing, but the sucking is too.

 But there are health concerns with kids older than 14 months continuing to use a bottle.
 That’s because this is also a time when they have started eating a more varied diet that includes solid food.
 So the calories from milk that were a staple of their diet become unneeded extra calories.
 One study conducted by the AAP titled the Early Childhood Longitudinal Study, showed that many children were still using the bottle after 2-years-old.
 Those children were far more likely to be obese up to 3 years later compared to those who’d given up the bottle earlier.
 It’s just like how you drop the pounds during sober January.